revati-naik/Python_Programming/README.md

     `Y: Choose 1-9: `

-2. For running the default test cases, run the following command on your terminal

-     `python3 defaulttest.py`

-3. For runnign the unittest, run the following command on your terminal
+3. For running the unittest, run the following command on your terminal

      `python3 unittest.py`